Hybrid technology is almost as old as the car itself.

 Why we picked the Land Rover Range Rover P400e:

 The Range Rover P400e uses a 2.0-liter, turbocharged four-cylinder engine assisted by an electric motor.
-Together they produce 398 hp and 472 lb-ft of torque, which is enough to get this big SUV moving with some haste.
-Land Rover claims the P400e will do 0 to 60 mph in 6.4 seconds, and reach a top speed of 137 mph on pavement.
+Land Rover claims the P400e will do zero to 60mph in 6.4 seconds and reach a top speed of 137mph on pavement.
 But, as with other Range Rover variants, the P400e is set apart from other utility vehicles by genuine off-road capability.

-Land Rover promises the plug-in hybrid powertrain doesn’t compromise off-road ability, and it even claims the P400e’s all-electric mode allows for greater control at low speeds on slippery surfaces (on the road, Land Rover estimates 19 miles of all-electric range).
+Land Rover promises the plug-in hybrid powertrain doesn’t compromise off-road ability, and it even claims the‘s all-electric mode allows for greater control at low speeds on slippery surfaces (on the road, Land Rover estimates 19 miles of all-electric range).
 This plug-in hybrid SUV can wade into 35.4 inches of water, according to Land Rover, without sacrificing comfort.
-It also sports a luxurious, leather-lined interior and Land Rover’s latest InControl Touch Pro Duo infotainment system, with two 10.0-inch touchscreens.
+It also sports a luxurious, leather-lined interior and Land Rover’s latest InControl Touch Pro Duo infotainment system with two 10.0-inch touchscreens.

 The best hybrid performance car: Porsche Panamera 4 E-Hybrid